tymyrddin/blue/source/docs/diy/server/encryption/key-management.md

     $ ssh-copy-id user@server
     $ ssh-copy-id -i ~/.ssh/id_rsa.pub user@server

-The authenticity message means that the local computer does not recognize the remote host.
+The authenticity message means that the local computer does not recognise the remote host.
 This will happen the first time connecting to a new host.
 Type "yes" and press ENTER to continue.

     /usr/bin/ssh-copy-id: INFO: attempting to log in with the new key(s), to filter out any that are already installed /usr/bin/ssh-copy-id: INFO: 1 key(s) remain to be installed -- if you are prompted now it is to install the new keys